klakegg/docker-github-upload/README.md

 ### Multiple files

 Parameter `files` is used to upload multiple files at once.
-This implementation passes the paramter to [ls](https://www.gnu.org/software/coreutils/ls) for discovery of files.
+This implementation passes the parameter to [ls](https://www.gnu.org/software/coreutils/ls) for discovery of files.

-Paramter `type` may be used to pass on content type, however other paramters are not supported.
+Parameter `type` may be used to pass on content type, however other parameters are not supported.
 Scipted configuration may be an option if you find this too limiting.

 Example of uploading zip files made available in a defined folder: